JanBdot/NetLabBuilder/README.md

 NetLabBuilder is a Python package that utilizes the Docker Python SDK to create and manage network environments.

 ## Installation
-The installation guide is only tested for Linux (Ubuntu 21.04) and Windows 10 with WSL2 (Ubuntu 20.04).
+The installation guide is only tested for Linux (Ubuntu 21.04) and Windows 11 with WSL2 (Ubuntu 20.04).
 ### Prerequisites
 - Python 3.8+
 - pip 20+
 - Docker 24
+- Ubuntu: python-venv

 ### Installation Script
 First clone this project and change directory to the project.
 Then run the setup script with the following command: